10 Best Remote Desktop Software (2026)

 Best for

-After testing RemotePC carefully, we’ve concluded that it is best for small businesses and freelancers who don’t want to spend a lot on remote connections but need the feel of working in a real workplace.
+After testing RemotePC carefully, we’ve concluded that it’s best for small businesses and freelancers who don’t want to spend a lot on remote connections but need the feel of working in a real workplace.

 8. RustDesk – Open-source Remote Desktop Software